 Up to 40% of women and girls with Turner syndrome have hypertension, and when identified, it should be treated vigorously.
 Although in most cases hypertension is of unknown cause, a careful search for cardiovascular or renal causes should be made.

-Blood pressure is the force of your blood pushing against the walls of your arteries every time your heart beats.
-Your blood pressure is highest when your heart contracts, pumping the blood through your arteries.
+Blood pressure is the force of blood pushing against the walls of your arteries every time the heart beats.
+Blood pressure is highest when a heart contracts, pumping the blood through arteries.
 This is called systolic pressure.
-Your blood pressure is lowest when your heart is at rest, between beats.
+Blood pressure is lowest when the heart is at rest, between beats.
 This is diastolic pressure.

 119 (systolic)/79 (diastolic) or lower = normal blood pressure

 120-139 for the top number, or 80-89 for the bottom number = pre-hypertension

 High blood pressure usually has no symptoms, except occasional headaches.
 It can cause serious problems such as stroke, heart failure, heart attack and kidney failure.
 High blood pressure can be controlled through healthy lifestyle habits and medication, if needed.
 A diagnosis of hypertension (a lasting medical condition where blood pressure readings are consistently high) can only be made after a number of high blood pressure readings.

 Blood pressure should be monitored at each physical examination and may be screened at a local pharmacy.